Llenar70/allye-doc/web-docs/docs/get-started/Buidin_Python.md

 ---
-id: allye-Unified_Environment
+id: allye-built-in-python
-title: Unified Environment
+title: Built-in Python
 description: A short path to set up Allye, run a first workflow, and confirm everything works.
-sidebar_position: 3
+sidebar_position: 25
 ---

-# Unified Environment
+# Built-in Python

-_The Power of Code, The Simplicity of No-Code.
-It is a unified environment where flexibility meets efficiency._

 Allye ships with a built-in Jupyter notebook, so you can create a Python Notebook from the Transform section.